South Korea's presidential scandal

 Witnesses have claimed that Ms Choi received briefings and official papers long after that occurred.
 Documents were also discovered on an unsecured tablet computer found in an old office of Ms Choi's.

-But the tone of the president's pronouncements has changed over time.
+The tone of the president's pronouncements has changed over time.
 She began with opaque apologies: "Regardless of what the reason may be, I am sorry that the scandal has caused national concern and I humbly apologise to the people."

 But she has moved on to "heartbroken" public confessions of naivety: "Sad thoughts trouble my sleep at night.
 I realise that whatever I do, it will be difficult to mend the hearts of the people, and then I feel a sense of shame."